Mary Kelly (artist): Work

 Mary Kelly is known for her project-based work in the form of large-scale narrative installations.
 Her projects constructed in the 1970s are preoccupied with her experiences of pregnancy and child raising.
 Antepartum (1973), a single shot of the artist stroking her abdomen as her unborn baby moves, and Post-Partum Document (1973–79), a six part project using both personal and theoretical elements to document the mother-child relationship, were created in the same year.

-First shown at the ICA in London 1976, Post-Partum Document was made up of six sections and 135 smaller units — accompanied by a number of essays and footnotes — consisting of different objects from Kelly's new born son's life.
-The work tracks in detail everything that her son did, from eating to expelling and maintains a diary of the artist's thoughts.
+First shown at the ICA in London 1976, Post-Partum Document was made up of six sections and 135 smaller units — accompanied by a number of essays and footnotes — consisting of different objects from Kelly's newborn son's life.
+The work tracks in detail everything that her son did, from eating to expelling, and maintains a diary of the artist's thoughts.
 Post-Partum Document collected used liners from the inside of his cloth diapers, feeding charts, and speech events documented by Kelly.
 Each documentation is made out of distinct and carefully thought-out materials.
 Documentation I, for example, incorporated six used liners from Kelly's son's cloth diapers paired with her written text.
 This unusual subject matter caused outrage and controversy at the debut exhibition because some viewers believed that displaying excrement on used diapers at an art gallery was not appropriate.
 Documentation III is a transcription of conversations with her child, her internal speech as a mother, and locating the conversation within a specific time interval.
 Her child's drawing on top of the careful, meticulous documentation emphasizes the interactive nature of the series and the fact that the relationship between a child and their mother can be "difficult and complex" instead of solely sentimental.
 In this series, Kelly adapts over time as a mother along with her child.
 Documentation VI is a Rosetta Stone-like tablet with text recording the process of Kelly's son learning to write and other milestone life events that were seemingly mundane, but important to the development of the relationship between Kelly and her son.
 According to art historian Lucy Lippard, Post-Partum Document "outlines social interference into the 'ideal' relationship of mother and child (or artist and object) in terms of desire, presence and absence."

 For Lippard, and other art historians, this project must be considered within a feminist discourse of consciousness-raising, collaborative work, and discussions about sexual division of labor.
 Kelly created this work during the second-wave of feminism that focused on ways women worked in the home.
 Post-Partum Document is a notable work of feminist art because it is a relevant depiction of the meaning of motherhood for contemporary women.
 Additionally, Post-Partum Document deploys a distanced and seemingly objective look at being a mother and discusses the creation of subjectivity, something many of the male artists during Kelly's time avoided.